coveo/source.coveo.com/_posts/2019-07-11-scoped-search-part-1-introduction.md

 Since specific terms can refer to various objects within different categories, unscoped search can lead to result lists that are filled with irrelevant content on the first result pages.
 This is exactly what happens when a customer, in need of a BBQ brush to enjoy the first hot summer day that we get here in Quebec City (and they are pretty rare), search for it on the Walmart website.

 ![Product list](/images/2019-07-11-scoped-search-introduction/result-list-walmart-01.jpg)
-> <small>Tough Brush found on the 8th search results list page, due to the absence of scope selection on Walmart’s website, using the keyword “brush”</small>
+<figcaption>Tough Brush found on the 8th search results list page, due to the absence of scope selection on Walmart’s website, using the keyword “brush”</figcaption>

 <span id="large-catalogs">On smaller websites though, scoped search tends to generate narrow or even empty search result lists, which adds unnecessary steps and effort to get what we want.
 This is why scoped search should **only be implemented on websites with large and diverse catalogs** <sup>3</sup>.</span>